top of page

 All-State Concert II – Exhibit Hall D (use nametag for admittance)

-Treble Choir, directed by Dr. Julie Yu
+Treble Choir, directed by Chris Maunu

-Band, directed by Dr. Peter Boonshaft
+Orchestra, directed by Dr. Chung Park

 3:30pm